aeonSolutions/AeonLabs-PCB-Shields-DC2DC--1.8-28-V-step-up/README.md

 # AeonLabs PCB Shields DC DC 1.8-28V Step up/down
 This is a pcb design for a DC DC [1.8;28]V step-up/down.
 Suitable as a add-on design for any other KiCad project.
-Ro change the output voltage one needs to change the resistance in the voltage divider connected to pin 3 of the MT3608 IC.
 The MT3608 is a constant frequency, 6-pin SOT23 with hight efficiency up to 97%.
+To change the output voltage one needs to change the resistance in the voltage divider connected to pin 3 of the MT3608 IC.

 current mode step-up converter intended for small, low power applications